Christopher J. Marshall Award

 - A current postdoctoral fellow or;

-- A new independent PI who is within eight years of the receipt of his/her terminal degree.
+- A new independent PI who is within seven years of the receipt of his/her terminal degree.

-Here are some salient details of the nomination and evaluation process:
+Here are some salient details of the application and evaluation process:

-- Nominations may be made by any scientist, whether an SMR member or non-member, who is currently affiliated with any institution involved in melanoma research, melanoma medicine, or melanoma-related biomedical science.
-Candidates may not nominate themselves.
-Nominations are limited to one per nominator and should be submitted through the award website.
-Click here to submit.
+- Applications may be made by any trainee, whether an SMR member or non-member, who is currently affiliated with any institution involved in melanoma research, melanoma medicine, or melanoma-related biomedical science.
+Additional consideration may be given to current SMR members.

-- A maximum of two letters of recommendation, no longer than 2 pages in length/letter, one of which must be a formal nomination letter from the nominee’s current or former mentor, which describe the nominee’s suitability for this prestigious award.
+- A maximum of two letters of recommendation, no longer than 2 pages in length/letter, one of which must be a formal letter of support from the applicant’s current or former mentor, which describe the applicant’s suitability for this prestigious award.

-- Nominations will be evaluated by members of the SMR Executive and Steering committees with external assistance as required.
-The recipient of the award will be notified the first week in July 2017.
+- Applications will be evaluated by designated members of the SMR Awards committee with external assistance as required.

-- The award will consist of an unrestricted honorarium of $5,000, a commemorative plaque and support for the awardee to attend the SMR 2017 Annual Congress in Boston.
+- The award will consist of an unrestricted honorarium of $5,000, a commemorative plaque and support for the awardee to attend the SMR Annual Congress.

-- The awardee must be available to accept the award in person at the Society for Melanoma Research Congress in Brisbane, Australia.
+- The awardee must be available to accept the award in person at the Society for Melanoma Research Congress.